Melreese Country Club reopens after new findings

 On Tuesday, city officials said a study funded by David Beckham’s Inter Miami CF team detected higher than acceptable amounts of arsenic at the course.
 Based on the findings, Gonzalez closed the course until further notice.

+“I certainly am not going to be playing golf there,” Miami Mayor Francis Suarez said on Tuesday.

-On a post to their Facebook page, the course, at 1802 NW 37th Ave., said their driving range will be open until regular hours, Friday.
+On a post to their Facebook page, the course said their driving range will be open until regular hours, Friday.

+Jonathan Wise, who has been coming to the course for years, said he is glad he could return to the course and use its practice facilities.

+“These young kids, they can really hit the ball now.
+They know how to hit it,” Wise said.
+“All I know is I have been out here for 25 years.
+I have never seen a bird, a fish, an iguana, a lizard, an osprey, anybody sick.”

 Gonzalez’s full statement can be found below: